-Sheriff Deputies’ duties include investigating traffic crashes, enforcing traffic laws, investigating crimes such as thefts, burglaries, domestic disputes, assaults and computer related crimes and homicides, just to name a few.
+Sheriff Deputies’ duties include investigating traffic crashes, enforcing traffic laws, investigating crimes such as thefts, burglaries, domestic disputes, assaults, computer related crimes and homicides, just to name a few.

 Deputies also assist our three courts by serving court papers such as subpoenas, summons, warrants and writs.
 The deputies follow law regulating their authority and jurisdiction as written in Ohio Revised Code 311 et al., much of which has remained unchanged since the early 1950’s.

 It is the primary responsibility of the road patrol to focus on the rural and unincorporated villages and townships without full-time peace officers.
 With that said, deputy sheriffs have county-wide jurisdiction and do assist the various police departments upon request.

 Deputies receive Continuing Professional Training (CPT) each year which is mandated by the Ohio Police Officer Training Commission (OPOTC).
 As situations involving law enforcement across the country transpire, the training requirements OPOTC sets tend to increase.
 In 2014 and 2015, all peace officers in the State of Ohio were required to have 4 hours of CPT.
 In 2016, the mandatory CPT requirement was 11 hours per officer in the State.
 In 2017, the CPT increased to 20 hours per peace officer.
 In 2022 and 2023, 24 hours of CPT was mandated.